-With the rapid growth of Starting Strength Online Coaching, the development of the Starting Strength Franchise gym model, the growth of the number of Starting Strength Affiliate Gyms, and the exposure of the Starting Strength system to an ever-expanding audience, and the general rise in the number of people interested in training to increase strength and overall health, there has never been a better time to be a Starting Strength Coach.
+With the rapid growth of Barbell Logic Online Coaching, the development of the Starting Strength Franchise gym model, the growth of the number of Starting Strength Affiliate Gyms, and the exposure of the Starting Strength system to an ever-expanding audience, and the general rise in the number of people interested in training to increase strength and overall health, there has never been a better time to be a Starting Strength Coach.
 Opportunity abounds, and many Starting Strength Coaches are opening gyms, expanding their in-person and online clientele, and leaving behind successful and prestigious careers in other fields to follow their passion and coach full time.
 But because the certification process for becoming an SSC is so rigorous, the task of adding new coaches to the organization continues to move forward slowly.

-Enter the Coaching Academy, where a successful candidate will enter the program as a student, be invited to intern, and leave the program as a professional coach with a job offer to work for SSOC.
+Enter the Barbell Logic Coaching Academy, where a successful candidate will enter the program as a student, be invited to intern, and leave the program as a professional coach with a job offer to work for BLOC.

 The Coaching Academy will consist of two tiers and an in-person coaching camp.

 Online Education Program